Nudi (software)

 Nudi is a computer program to type in Kannada script.

 The Karnataka government had funded the development of Nudi vide G.O ITD 234 A da vi 2001 Bangalore, dated 27.12.2001.
-It was published by Kannada Ganaka Parishat, a non-profit organisation.
-Upto version 5.0, it was developed based on the Monolingual font-encoding standard prescribed by the Government of Karnataka.
-From Nudi 6.0, it is based on Unicode.
-Nudi 6.1 is developed using AutoHotKey scripting.
+It was published by Kannada Ganaka Parishat, a non-profit organization.
+Up to version 5.0, it was developed based on the Monolingual font-encoding standard prescribed by the Government of Karnataka.
+From Nudi 6.0, it has been based on Unicode.
+Nudi 6.1 was developed using AutoHotKey scripting.

-Nudi supports most of the Windows based desktop Applications.
+Nudi supports most Windows-based desktop applications.